-In the circumstances, therefore, the plaintiff must succeed and I give judgment for him in the sum of together with interest at the rate of 5 per cent.
-From May 27, 1961, to the date of payment.
-The plaintiff will have the costs of this action.
+1962 Ваімва breach, a breach which goes to the very root of the contract and, therefore, entitles the plaintiff to repudiate it and demand restitution of his purchase-price.
+In the circumstances, therefore, the plaintiff must succeed and I give judgment for him in the sum of £300 together with interest at the rate of 5 per cent. from May 27, 1961, to the date of payment.